Yuvraj-26/Yuvraj-26/README.md

 <!--h1 without bottom border-->

-⚡ Info:
+# Hello, I am Yuvraj 👋

+## Thanks for stopping by.
+Here's a little bit about myself...

-- Computer Science and AI graduate | University of Leeds
+- ⚡ Computer Science and AI Graduate | University of Leeds
-- Data Enginner / Software Engineer

-💬 Reach me by email! yuvrajmahida2611@gmail.com
+- 🔭 I’m currently working as a freelance data engineer
+   - 👯 I'm always open for freelance and contract based opportunitites
+   - 💬 I'm looking to collaborate on AI and Data projects
+   - 🤘 You can find various software/data engineering projects on my profile
+- 🧑🏻‍🏫 I am currenly learning
+   - Exporing Modern Data Stack (dbt, Airbyte, Databricks)
+   - Azure Cloud (Already worked with AWS & GCP)
+   - How to architectect better data systems

+Feel free to contact me by email or Linkedin: 2604yuvraj@gmail.com | https://www.linkedin.com/in/yuvrajmahida/ :sunglasses: